AllenCellModeling/fish_morphology_code/data/README.md

 - `scrnaseq_raw`
 - `segmented_nuc_labels`

-Notably absent from this release are the raw 3D imagages from which our 2D images are derived.
+Notably absent from this release are the raw 3D images from which our 2D images are derived.
 These will be included shortly.

 ## Access